lady-h-world/My_Garden/reading_pages/YinYang/ts9.md

 ### RobustStat Detector

 If to detect multiple changepoints with CUSUM Detector needs self-implemented rolling window function, then RobustStat Detector can do this for you in one run.
 Similar to CUSUM Detector, it detects changepoints by checking mean shifts.
-It will smooth out the time series using moving average, then compare the difference between a window of data points with its previous window (window size is fixed, called as `comparison_window`).
+It will start with smoothing out the time series using moving average, then compare the differences between a window of data points with its previous windows (window size is fixed, called as `comparison_window`).
 Finally it calculates the z-score, p-values of thoses differences, and mark those points with p-value smaller than the threshold as changepoints.

-To detect single changepoint, it looks like this:
+To detect a single changepoint, it looks like this:

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/detection/robuststat_single.png" width="1085" height="876" />
 </p>

 However, as we can see, we can't specify the changepoint to be the "increasing" or the "decreasing" one.
-[Kats documentation][4] is too poor, you simply don't know which parameters can be used in the function...
-And here's how to generate multiple changepoints detection, it seems that the trick is to use smaller comparison window.
+[Kats documentation][4] is too poor, you simply don't know how to properly set parameter values in the function...
+And here's how to generate multiple changepoints detection, it seems that the trick is to use a smaller comparison window.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/detection/robuststat_mul.png" width="617" height="781" />
 </p>

 You might have noticed the small size of the visualization, in fact, Lady H. can't find a way to adjust the plot size...
-Either because Kats is an incomplete library or because of its poor OO design...
+Either because Kats is an incomplete library or because of its embarassing OO design...

 🌻 [Check detailed code in Kats Changepoint Detection >>][3]